 Right off the bat, Box offers 10GB for users with a free plan, but the file size is limited to 250MB, which in terms of space is much more than Dropbox, but the file size limit might not make it very versatile.
 Although, premium users have the ability to upload files of up to 5GB in size, which is a good improvement.

-Beyond the standard cloud storage setup where you have the possibility to store any kind of file, Box will let you share files with other people, give you the opportunity to assign tasks, to leave comments on some other person’s work and will notify you in case a file has changed.
+Beyond the standard cloud storage setup where you have the possibility to store any kind of file, Box will let you share files with other people, give you the opportunity to assign tasks, leave comments on some other person’s work, and will notify you in case a file has changed.

 With these features, Box is oriented and suited more for a business environment rather than for personal usage, but it could come in handy in some activities that involve more family members.

 You can also preview the files from Box’s web application and also create simple text documents in your Box from the web browser.
-Also, similar to other cloud services which offer storage, you can download an application on your desktop and keep your files in synch between the cloud and the hard drive.
+Also, similar to other cloud services which offer storage, you can download an application on your desktop and keep your files in sync between the cloud and the hard drive.

 Another one of Box’s strong points is that it will give you control over the privacy settings of your files.
 For example, you have the possibility to choose who in your business, or in your group, can view and open specific files or folders.
 Also, you can give permissions to edit and upload files or documents to your Box folder.